0xshl7/portfolio/Website Development Plan for Sohail Yasser's Portfolio.md

-# Website Development Plan for Sohail Yasser's Portfolio
+# Website Development Plan for My Portfolio

 This document outlines the structure and implementation details for Sohail Yasser's modern portfolio website, built using vanilla HTML, CSS, and JavaScript.